Reference Manual

 formula ::= term "≤" term

-| term "<=" term
+formula ::= term "<=" term

-To find theorems about the less-than operator in Nat.thm, search for theorems with less_equal in the name.
+The less-than-or-equal operator on unsigned integers is defined in UInt.pf.
+To find theorems about the less-than operator in UInt.thm, search for theorems with less_equal in the name.

 Example: